Granny Annexe Cost

 If you've reached the point where you're concerned about the health and well-being of a loved one, you may be faced with the same decision.
 Building a granny annexe is the best way to keep them connected while still giving them independence.

-Many of these charges are bundled into a single entire package with prefabricated annexes.
+Many of these charges are bundled into a single package with prefabricated annexes.
 This can help save money, time, and stress.

 Of course, costs vary depending on the materials used, the opulence of your furnishings, the difficulty of installing any tools, how much space you have and whether you plan on converting space or constructing a granny flat from scratch.

-So, what is the cost of building a granny annexe?
-The average cost of constructing a granny annexe is £80,000 - £100,000 while purchasing a granny annexe kit can range between £29,000 and £51,000.
+The average cost of constructing a new granny annexe is £60,000 - £120,000 while purchasing a granny annexe kit can range between £25,000 and £60,000.
+Prices depend on the specification and the location you live in.

-You may also have a garage conversion to create a granny annexe for £7,500 - £20,000, a loft conversion for £37,500 - £60,000, and a basement conversion for £100,000 - £160,000.
+Converting a part of your house is also an option.
+Having a garage conversion to create a granny annexe can cost between £7,500 - £20,000.
+A loft conversion can cost between £37,500 - £60,000, and a basement conversion can cost between £100,000 - £160,000.

 Building regulations would cost an extra £200 - £500 on top of the overall cost, and utility diversions and works would cost £4,500 - £5,000.